 - Office of External Affairs

 - Office of the Executive Director

 - Office of the Secretary

 Addresses for Non-Electronic Filings and Submissions

-Hand-delivered filings and submissions (including courier-delivered, such as by Federal Express and UPS, for example) must be delivered to the Commission’s off-site security screening facility: Federal Energy Regulatory Commission, 12225 Wilkins Avenue, Rockville, Maryland 20852.
+Hand-delivered filings and submissions (including courier-delivered, such as by Federal Express and UPS, for example) must be delivered to the Commission’s off-site security screening facility: Office of the Secretary, Federal Energy Regulatory Commission, 12225 Wilkins Avenue, Rockville, Maryland 20852.